 WATCH: Truck rams into building in Iberville Parish; driver now in custody

-UPDATE: Sheriff's officials tell WBRZ that the driver of the vehicle involved in Monday night's crash has turned himself in.

-BAYOU PIGEON - Deputies said a driver crashed his truck into a building in Iberville Parish before speeding off.
+BAYOU PIGEON - The driver whose vehicle crashed into a business in Iberville Parish Monday night surrendered to authorities on Tuesday.

+Deputies said the vehicle slammed into the building about 9:30 p.m., then sped off, leaving significant damage in its exhaust.

-Sheriff Brett Stassi with the Iberville Parish Sheriff's Office said the man lost control of his vehicle and crashed into the Lil Pigeon Monday night around 9:30 p.m., leaving rubble and debris littered in the parking lot as well as a gaping hole in the side of the wall.
+Sheriff Brett Stassi with the Iberville Parish Sheriff's Office said the man apparently lost control of his vehicle and crashed into the Lil Pigeon store.
+The aftermath included strewn rubble and debris in the parking lot, as well as a gaping hole in the side of the wall.

+Video obtained by WBRZ shows the pickup truck destroying the checkout counter and wiping out much of the merchandise nearby.

 Trending News